Brooklyn Immersionists: Immersive group events

-Deep convulsive immersion
+Dancing to Lex Grey at the warehouse event, Organism, June 12, 1993.
+Like many of Organism’s creators, Amy Shapiro (AKA Artemis, right) joined over 2,000 guests in dancing and exploring the event's cultural webs.

-In a street ritual called Glow Nighttime in 1991, a dramatic rejection of television led by Rob Hickman vividly demonstrated convulsive adaptation in Williamsburg.
-With the help of Kit Blake, Ilene Zori Magaras, Richard Posch and the Aldus-Jiminez Gallery, Hickman gathered a large crowd on South 11th Street to witness five televisions and two mock satellites being jettisoned off a six-story industrial building.
+In 1991, a street ritual called Glow Nighttime led by Rob Hickman demonstrated the degree to which Williamsburg artists utilized their immediate resources to express a passionate rejection of mainstream culture and technology.
+With the help of Kit Blake, Ilene Zori Magaras, Richard Posch and the Aldus-Jiminez Gallery, Hickman gathered a large crowd on South 11th Street to witness five televisions and two mock satellites being thrown off a six-story industrial building.
 Many of the items were plugged into long extension cords and lit the sides of the building as they fell.
-In the ceremony, the adaptive, human animal and ritual street life were celebrated.
+In the ceremony, the human animal and ritual street life were celebrated.
 Underscoring the event's turbulent nature, video documentation of Glow Nighttime shows a police cruiser slowly moving through an uneasy crowd in the vicinity of smashed television sets and apartment dwellers a block away looking on.

 Deep immersion in a district the city of New York had largely abandoned was not for the light-hearted.
 An aesthetic attuned to an environment marked by factory waste, lost jobs and a dangerous drug trade could sometimes be more "illbient" than ambient, as Gregor Asch (DJ Olive) of Lalalandia often put it.
 Nevertheless, the night space in which illbient music emerged, Lalalandia's El Sensorium, took a regenerative approach to Williamsburg's industrial detritus by recycling it into rich, "omnisensorial" interior spaces embellished by music, water and live performances.
 One of the cultural systems at Organism involved a machine created by Sasha Noë and Bradford Reed that turned the recycling of beer bottles into what historian Cisco Bradley called a "sonic environment".
 The rhythmic smashing of bottles could be heard throughout the Old Dutch Mustard Factory, giving voice to a painful truth about consumer waste.
 Williamsburg writers like Laurel Casey shared her own complex balance between the ill and the inspired.
 In 1991 Casey writes in the New York Press:"Having landed in the sacred dump of Williamsburg from Nowheresville, Vermont, I was experiencing such a peculiar bliss in the midst of toxic fumes and crack whore street dancing, that I craved to share the thrill and horror of it."In its Web Jam Manifesto of 1993, Nerve Circle celebrated the convulsive, ecstatic nature of the neighborhood's creativity as "one really strange continuum":